-Admission to the College of Medicine is highly competitive.
-The college seeks students who demonstrate personal and intellectual characteristics expected of physicians including compassion, communicativeness, character, captaincy and competence.
-Out of over 1,800 completed secondary applications, only 135 are accepted into the final class.
+The College of Medicine welcomes applications from students who demonstrate the personal and intellectual characteristics expected of physicians including compassion, communicativeness, character, captaincy and competence.
+Out of over 2,800 completed secondary applications, 135 matriculate into the final class.

-There are four routes of admission to the University of Florida College of Medicine:
+There are three routes of admission to the University of Florida College of Medicine:

 - Regular Admissions – Applicants who have or will have at least a B.A. or B.S. degree

-- Junior Honors Medical Program – Seven year BS/MD honors program.
-Current college students do not apply until their second year at a state-accredited university.
-Around 12 are selected each year.
+- Medical Honors Program – Seven year BS/MD program.
+Current college students who are at a state-accredited university will apply in their second year of studies; 16 students are selected each year.

 - Transfer/Advanced Standing Admissions – transfers are considered from a Liaison Committee on Medical Education (LCME) accredited medical school.
 The availability of transfer spots is rare.

-- A Pre-Health Advising Committee letter/packet may substitute for the 3 academic letters
+- A Pre-Health Advising Committee letter/packet will fulfill our letter requirements.

-- Additional recommendation letters are ACCEPTED via AMCAS.
+- Additional recommendation letters are accepted via AMCAS up to the maximum of 10.

 Make sure your letter writer includes your AMCAS ID# on the top of the letter.
 Have the letters sent to: